Hard Drive Recycling

 It’s impossible to obtain any information that was previously stored on the hard drive once it’s shredded.

-By recycling your hard drive, you’re taking steps to reduce your carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+With hard drive recycling, you’re taking steps to reduce your carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.